dgillis91/osp3/README.md

 I like this approach by the end of the project.
 If nothing else, it's easier to read than pointers, and only marginally harder than returning struct copies.

+## To Do:
+- This code is no longer consistent with respect to standards and needs to be updated.
+For example, there are function definitions without argument names and some with (preferred).